 Reusable Plastic Bags

 These eco-friendly bags are great for shopping at local outdoor markets where vendors may not provide plastic bags.
-They are strong and call hold heavy items and come in lots of fun prints.
+They are strong and can hold heavy items, and come in lots of fun prints.

 Snorkel Mask

-Some resorts provide these and others rent them – which I’d recommend.
-But because I need a vision correction mask to read your scuba diving gages, I bring my own.
+Some resorts provide these, and others rent them – which I’d recommend.
+But because I need a vision correction mask to read your scuba diving gauges, I bring my own.

 Filtered Water Bottle